-If you or a loved one was injured in a 15-passenger van accident in Florida, call The Law Offices of Prosper Shaked today at (305) 694-2676.
+If you or a loved one was injured in a 15-passenger van accident in Florida, call Prosper Shaked Accident Injury Attorneys PA today at (305) 694-2676.
 Our Florida lawyer for 15-passenger van and church van accidents may be able to take your case and fight to get you the compensation you need for serious injuries.
 Call us today to schedule a free legal consultation and learn more about filing your claim.

 Causes of 15-Passenger Van Accidents

 A 15-passenger van is typically built on the vehicle frame of a pickup truck.
 Unlike the bed of a pickup truck where items are usually laid flat and low, 15-passenger vans have seats attached above the wheel-base.
 Once 15 people (plus the driver) enter the vehicle, this can put over a ton of weight into the vehicle, moving the center of mass much higher off the floor.
 This creates a much higher risk that the vehicle will roll over or fall onto its side, especially during tight turns or side-impact car crashes.